-Blazing a trail to the Ocean
+Blazing a Trail to the Ocean

+Once the Corps of Discovery built Fort Clatsop, they turned their attention to exploring the land nearby.
 Some of their travels took them southwest to the area's bounteous beaches, including what are now Sunset Beach and Seaside.
 While the Corps forged its way through deep woods, muddy bogs and windswept beaches, a 6.5-mile trail now runs much of the same forest, fields and dunes that the Corps traveled.
 The Fort To Sea Trail wends its way through the woods south of Fort Clatsop to Sunset Beach on the Pacific Ocean, covering land that once was home to the Clatsop Indians who helped the Corps.

 The Fort To Sea Trail starts from the Visitor Center at Fort Clatsop.
 The first two miles take you up a gentle climb to the top of Clatsop Ridge, where on a clear day you can see through the trees to the Pacific Ocean.
 From there, you descend through deep woods and reach wooded pasture dotted with small lakes.
 The wooded pasture leads to the crossing tunnel under U.S. Highway 101 and near Camp Rilea.
 This stretch of the trail marks the beginning of sandy soil and gentle dunes and leads into beach woods before arriving at the Sunset Beach/Fort to Sea Trail parking lot.
 From there, travel the 1-mile path to the beach.